pvolnov/py-near/docs/account.rst

     :param public_key: public_key to add
     :param receiver_id: smart contract account id
-    :param method_names: list of method names to allow
+    :param method_names: list of method names to allow (empty list means all methods)
-    :param allowance: maximum amount of gas to use for this key
+    :param allowance: maximum amount of gas to use for this key (in yoctoNEAR gas units, default is 25 TGas)
     :param nowait: if nowait is True, return transaction hash, else wait execution
     :return: transaction hash or TransactionResult